-For the Fall 2021 Semester, we expect residence halls to be back to traditional capacity and rooms will revert back to their standard single, double, triple, and quad occupancy, based upon room size.
+For the 2021-2022 academic year, residence halls are back to traditional capacity and rooms are back to their standard single, double, triple, and quad occupancy, based upon room size.

-Limited on-campus quarantine and isolation housing will remain in place, although it will likely be a different location on campus.
+Limited on-campus quarantine and isolation housing will remain in place.
 Bringing and having ready a Quarantine Bag is an essential thing to have while on campus.
 This will contain necessary items and supplies in the event that you are moved to quarantine housing – which is likely to happen unexpectedly and require urgency.

 We encourage our students to continue to limit their travel off-campus.
 Students who must leave campus are encouraged to take safety precautions to mitigate the risk of transmission of the virus.